Feature #67686

 To answer your question if this is relevant:

-Updated by Alexander Opitz over 8 years ago
+Updated by Alexander Opitz almost 9 years ago

-Updated by Jigal van Hemert about 8 years ago
+Updated by Jigal van Hemert over 8 years ago

 Thomas Mayer wrote: